 India is known as the land of sacred cows decorated with flowers.
-But behind the scenes it looks different: India is also the world's largest milk producer and beef exporter.
-The handling of cattle at markets, during transport and slaughter is of unimaginable cruelty, despite strict animal welfare laws.
-This also applies to other 'farm' animals such as pigs and poultry.
-Since 2012, we have been on site and committed to change the situation with patience and perseverance.
+But behind the scenes it looks different: India is one of the world's largest milk producers and one of the largest exporters of beef.
+The handling of cattle at markets, during transport and slaughter is of unimaginable cruelty, despite the strict animal protection laws.
+This also applies to other 'farm' animals, such as pigs and poultry.

 What are the Animals Suffering From?

 India's laws to protect animals during transport and on markets are progressive and many times stricter than in Europe.
 But reality looks different: